 - Tomatoes on the vine: These are my go-to tomatoes for tomato soup because they have a sweet, concentrated flavor.
 Any kind of beefsteak tomato or slicing tomato also works.

-- Red peppers: You only need two large red peppers.
+- Red peppers: You need two large red peppers.
 I haven't tested this recipe with orange or yellow peppers but imagine it would be slightly less sweet.
+While some recipes call for a jar of roasted red peppers, I prefer using fresh red peppers because I find that they have a fresher flavor.
+Save the jarred roasted red peppers for this red pepper orzo.

 - Yellow onion: I like to use a sweet yellow or Vidalia onion.

 - Vegetable bouillon is one of my favorite ingredients for plant-based cooking.
 It is a more flavorful and more budget-friendly alternative to vegetable broth.
-You can use leftover bouillon to add flavor to soups and beans.
+You can use leftover bouillon to add flavor to things like vegetable rice soup and Instant Pot chickpeas.

-Layer a large sheet pan with parchment paper (optional, makes clean-up much easier).
-Layer the tomatoes, sliced onions, red pepper slices, and garlic out in an even layer.
+- Layer a large sheet pan with parchment paper (optional, makes clean-up much easier).

-Transfer everything to a blender.
-Add 1 teaspoon of vegetable bouillon, ¼ teaspoon sugar, 1 cup of water, and a handful of fresh basil.
-An equal amount of vegetable broth will work in place of the bouillon and water.
+- Transfer the roasted ingredients to a blender.
+Add 1 teaspoon of vegetable bouillon, ¼ teaspoon of sugar, 1 cup of water (or ½ cup water and ½ cup milk), and a handful of fresh basil.

-Blend until super smooth.
-This will take 1-2 minutes on medium speed.
+- Blend until completely smooth and pureed.
+This will take 1 to 2 minutes on medium speed.
 Taste for salt and sugar.

-- Cherry tomatoes: I have made this soup with half cherry tomatoes and half slicing tomatoes and the results are pretty similar.
+- Cherry tomatoes also work well in this soup.
+I tested this soup with half cherry tomatoes and half slicing tomatoes and the results are pretty similar.
 The soup is slightly less smooth because cherry tomatoes have more skins than larger tomatoes.

 - For a more rustic texture, use an immersion blender instead of a blender.

-- To make the soup extra creamy, add milk or coconut milk in place of the water.
-I still recommend adding the vegetable bouillon for extra flavor.
+- To make the soup extra creamy, use ½ cup of whole milk in place of ½ cup of the vegetable broth.

 - This recipe makes roughly 1 quart of tomato soup.
-I like to store it in a quart-sized mason jar.
+I like to store it in a quart-sized mason jars.

-- Leftovers are best within 4-5 days.
-Keep refrigerated.
+- Leftovers are best within 4 to 5 days.
+Keep refrigerated in a closed container.

 Roasted Tomato and Red Pepper Soup